Instructor Test A

 C. When hit the frame is durable and designed to be simply reloaded with Spikes for later use.

-D. When hit the frame is designed to stay in tact and not fall apart in traffic.
+E. When hit the frame is designed to stay intact and not fall apart in traffic.

-B. Spike belt sleeve has an anti-tangle design so it does not tangle up on deployment.
+A. Spike belt sleeve has an anti-tangle design, so it does not tangle up on deployment.

 D. The officer risks not spiking the target, and might place himself at risk, by staying close to the target.